Lillu70/Blasteroids/README.md

 - Asteroid dodging AI for the enemy ships.
 # TODOS
 - Sound.
+- Supporting other platforms (Windows XP or higher only atm).
 - Improved wave spawning, that get's more difficult overtime.